nice-pink/NiceStrings/README.md

 # What

-This repo hold a variaty of methods for converting strings to something else.
+This repo holds a variaty of options for converting strings to something else (or the other way around).

 # Types